Pharmacology & Drug Development Graduation Stats & Career Outcomes

 Career Outcomes

-To help all applicants and others interested in the Pharmacology & Drug Development program, we have summarized information of the careers that are being pursued by the 101 MS graduates have completed their training since the program first admitted students in 2015.
+To help applicants and others interested in the Pharmacology & Drug Development program, we have summarized information of the careers that are being pursued by the MS graduates who have graduated from 2015, when the first cohort completed their degrees, to the present.

-* In addition to the 27 alumni currently pursuing PhD training, 12 other alumni have completed PhD training after finishing their MS degree in PDD.
+*Of the 26 alumni currently pursuing higher education, 24 are in PhD programs, 1 is in an MD program, and 1 is in an MBA program.
+Additionally, 21 other alumni have completed PhD training after finishing their MS degree in PDD.

 -